 Plastic as a building material.
 Brief history of their use through examples.
 Manufacture. properties, types, uses and application of plastics in building industry.
+Plastic based finishes and paints including types, composition, characteristics, context of usage, preparation and application techniques and methods.
 Different types of adhesives and sealants.
-Plastic joints.
+Water proofing using plastic based materials.
 Plastic based materials for roofs such as fibre glass, etc., Specific materials such as polycarbonate sheet and teflon.
 Current innovations.